wuzengfu/virtual_queue_frontend/docs/README.md

 1. Serve `index.html` on `localhost` and access it via your desired browser
     1. You should see a black page with 2 grey containers

+> You can use VSCode's live server or any other method you prefer.

 ## Instructions